LeifWhite/CIS-598-Final-Project/README.md

 # CIS-598-Final-Project
 CIS-598 Final Project

 This program is a python based standard chess engine made by Leif White for my senior design class CIS-598.
+For this program to work optimally, you should also download the Syzygy 5 piece tablebase and the ProDeo292 opening database.

 Current time log: Approximately 90 hours of prior work